EthanLawlor/RobotArm/README.md

 ## 📝 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and distributed under the terms of the [GNU General Public License v3.0 (GPL-3.0)](./LICENSE).

 ---